 Play Up Shipment Delivery Dates

-Nowadays we don’t need to leave ten days delivery time when shopping online, but things are still busy at Christmas and consumers will want to know that their purchases will arrive on time.
+Nowadays, we don’t need to leave ten days for delivery time when shopping online, but things are still busy at Christmas, and consumers will want to know that their purchases will arrive on time.
 Give clear shipment delivery dates to highlight how efficient your services are.

 That’s why a big part of your Green Monday marketing should focus on delivery dates, assuring last-minute buyers that their gifts will be there before Christmas.
 If it’s an option for your business, consider using Green Monday to offer free or discounted next-day delivery to prompt purchases and remove the risk of shopping cart abandonment.